 It is important to remember that 1 billion people globally have disabilities, and each one of them deserves to benefit from the digital world as much as those who do not.
 By keeping these individuals in mind, we can collectively help achieve a more equal and unified digital landscape for all.

-If you’d like to learn more or get a free, no-obligation assessment of your current marketing strategy and how to optimize it to drive ROI today, email our CEO now at email@example.com to get scheduled.
+If you’d like to learn more or get a free, no-obligation assessment of your current marketing strategy and how to optimize it to drive ROI today, contact us to get scheduled.